cronkitedata/cronkite-docs/docs/excel/practice/excel-azpop-exercise.md

 ### Reference map

-It will be easier to work with the data if you have a sense of Arizona geography, especially which counties contain the large cities and which counties are made up of tribal lands:
+It will be easier to work with the data if you have a sense of Arizona geography, especially which counties contain the large cities and which counties are made up of tribal lands.
+Green areas are national forest and parkland; striped areas are reservations.

 ![Arizona map]({{site.baseurl}}/assets/images/01-azstatemap.png)